Benue Assembly outlaws same sex marriage - Vanguard News

 Speaking after the third reading of the bill, the Speaker said same sex union was alien to the culture and tradition of the State and has to be prohibited.

-Recalls that former President Goodluck Jonathan signed into law the Bill which outlawed same sex marriage in Nigeria on Jan.
+Former President Goodluck Jonathan signed into law the Bill which outlawed same sex marriage in Nigeria on Jan.
 7, 2014, in defiance of protests from some countries, groups and activists.
+(NAN)